Evelyn de Rothschild: Career

 Evelyn de Rothschild was appointed a director of Paris-based de Rothschild Frères in 1968 while Guy de Rothschild from the French branch of the family became a partner at N M Rothschild & Sons.
 In 1976, he took over as bank chairman from Victor Rothschild and in 1982 became chairman of Rothschilds Continuation Holdings AG, the co-ordinating company for the merchant banking group.

 He became co-chairman of Rothschild Bank A.G., Zurich in 1994, serving until 2003 when he oversaw the merger of the family's French and UK houses.
 David René de Rothschild of the French branch took over as executive chairman of Rothschild International after the different branches had been merged and Sir Evelyn continued as non-executive chairman of N M Rothschild & Sons.

-In 2003, he founded with his wife, Lynn Forester de Rothschild, a holding company, E.L.
-Rothschild, to manage their investments in The Economist and various enterprises in India.
+In 2003, he founded with his third wife, Lynn Forester de Rothschild, a holding company, E.L.
+Rothschild, to manage their investments in The Economist and various enterprises in India. de Rothschild was removed from Rothschild & Co's banking activities in 2004 following an investigation into a sexual misconduct allegation.

 Throughout his career, Evelyn de Rothschild was actively involved in a number of other organisations in both the private and public sectors and held the following business positions: